Hidennnn/ROI-selector/README.md

         source (str | List[str]): Directory to folder with images, directory to folder with others folders which contain images or list of directories to folders with images.

-        output_file_name (str): Name of file where ROI parameters will be saved.
-If output_file_name does not end with ".txt", function will add that suffix.

         labels (List[str]): List of labels names.
 In output file label of image will be saved as number.
 That number is index of label name in given list.

+        output_folder (str): Folder where txt files with ROI values will be saved.

         many_sources (int, default: 0): Flag which allow to determine source type.
                                         0 - directory to folder with images, 1 - directory to folder with others folders which contain images, 2 - list of directories to folders with images.

-        append_mode (bool, default: False): Flag which determine if new file (output_file_name) will be created or data will be appended to earlier made file.
-                                            If append_mode is False but file exists, ValueError is raised.

 TODO:
 - improve documentation.